WondaMegapon/Refightilization/Refightilization/README.md

 Thanks to Cleveryt for the French localization.
 Thanks to Goleden for the Chinese localization.

+Regarding the 1.1.7 Update, thanks to:

+- Alphaca, DVRP for Korean Translations

+- Dusart Bapiste for French Translations

+- Dusty, Kirill Grinchanyuk for Russian Translations

+- MareNelCeno for Italian Translations

+- NoNamedTerror for Turkish Translations

+- 咸鱼王 for Chineese Translations

+- Juhnter for Spanish Translations

 # Changelog

+1.1.7 - Updated Localization

+1.1.6 - Added fix for [PluginChipsMod](https://thunderstore.io/package/RumblingJOSEPH/PlugInChipsMod/1.0.11/); alongside a config option to test other mod respawn methods with and without Refight interfering with them, added Russian translation (thanks Regoioz).

+1.1.5 - Updated Readme.

 1.1.4 - Removed ForceItemRestoration, ReturnItemsOnStageChange, and RemoveAllItems due to instability.
 Minor adjustments to drone and spawning behavior.
 (Please send an issue report regarding any lost items.)